igemsoftware2016/UESTC-Software-2016/README.md

 <li>Django 1.8.9 <a href="https://www.djangoproject.com">https://www.djangoproject.com</a></li>
 </ul>
 <h1>Installation</h1>
-Make sure there is python-2.7 in your machine.
+Make sure that there is python-2.7 on your machine.
-And if you want to runserver in your computer, you need Django-1.8.9.
+And if you want to run the server on your computer, you need Django-1.8.9.

 Enter the location of downloaded file, like: